cs1302uga/cs1302-tutorials/unix/README.rst

 is associated with your MyID.
-Once you are successfully logged into the VPN, open up a local terminal in your terminal emulator and execute the ``ssh`` (secure shell) command shown below to establish a secure connection -- be sure to replace ``username`` with your MyID:
+Once you are successfully logged into the VPN, open up a local terminal in your terminal emulator and execute the ``ssh`` (secure shell) command shown below to establish a secure connection -- be sure to replace ``username`` with your MyID.
+When you type in your password, it will not display anything to the screen -- this is the expected behavior.
+Simply type in your password, then press the return key to continue.

 .. code-block:: shell

    $ ssh username@odin.cs.uga.edu

-When you type in your password, it will not display anything to the screen -- this is the expected behavior.
-Simply type in your password, then press the return key as seen in the terminal recording below.

 .. figure:: img/login-demo.svg